ruslo/hunter/docs/faq/interaction-with-other-package-managers.rst

 :doc:`automatic downloads principle </overview/automatic>` and make impossible the usage of central server with binaries because information about dependency will not be saved.
-Also it does break reproducibility feature of Hunter since version of system package may differs for different OSes, e.g. default version of Boost on ``Ubuntu 14.04`` is ``1.54.0`` and for ``Ubuntu 16.04`` it's ``1.58.0``.
+Also it does break reproducibility feature of Hunter since version of system package may differs for different OS, e.g. default version of Boost on ``Ubuntu 14.04`` is ``1.54.0`` and for ``Ubuntu 16.04`` it's ``1.58.0``.